adesor/zenn-la/README.md

 ## Validations
 The `ModelSerializer` by default performs a validation for field type on the input data.
-However, in addition to that, you can add your own field validations.
+In addition to that, you can add your own field validations.
+You can also perform object level validations.
 The field validations should be methods in your `ModelSerializer` named as `validate_<field_name>`.
 The method should raise a `ValidationError` if the input field value is not valid, or return silently.
+You can define any object level validations by defining the `validate(self, data, model)` method.

+The validation flow is:
+- basic validations
+- field validations
+- object level validation

 ### Example:
 ```python